common-fate/docs-archive/common-fate_versioned_docs/version-0.14/sso/google.md

 - For the **ACS URL** copy the `SAML SSO URL (ACS URL)` from the output.
 - For the **Entity ID** copy the `Audience URI ` from the output.
+- For Name ID Format change the value from `UNSPECIFIED` to `EMAIL`.

 ![](/img/sso/google/06.png)